ibm-messaging/kafka-connect-mq-source/README.md

 * Simplification of handling message formats
 * Message key support
 * JMX metrics
-* Testing with the Confluent Platform Avro converter and Schema Registry
 * Separate TLS configuration for the connector so that keystore location and so on can be specified as configurations